tgustafsson/scb_election_statistics/README.md

 The execution time of the Python program is 0.6 seconds.

 The execution time of the rust program is 0.43 seconds.

+The execution time of the nim program us 0.65 seconds.

 What we can see from the above is that the programs seems to be I/O bound, which is not very strange since the program is doing two requests to a